akashmongoosetech/shashank-backend/README.md

-# Doctor Derma Backend API
+# Bhargava Clinic Backend API

-A Node.js backend API for the Doctor Derma Clinic website, handling contact forms and appointment bookings with email notifications.
+A Node.js backend API for the Bhargava Clinic Clinic website, handling contact forms and appointment bookings with email notifications.

 ## Features